jplag/JPlag/README.md

 ### Building from sources
 1. Download or clone the code from this repository.
 2. Run `mvn clean package` from the root of the repository to compile and build all submodules.
-   Run `mvn clean package assembly:single` instead if you need the full jar which includes all dependencies.
+   A jar which includes all dependencies, will also be created.
 5. You will find the generated JARs in the subdirectory `jplag/target`.

 ## Usage